merely-useful/py-rse/index.md

 ## Exercises {#bash-advanced-exercises}

-Many of the exercises below have been adapted from Software Carpentry's lesson [The Unix Shell][swc-shell-novice].
 As with the previous chapter,
 extra files and directories created during these exercises may need to be removed when you are done.
-The following chapter relies on the execution of the commands in the first exercise below.

 ### Cleaning up {#bash-advanced-ex-cleaning-up}